AEPi-Zeta/Zeta-Wash/README.md

 Drag all the files in `Zeta-Wash` to a location accessible to a web server.
 It works best if it's the root (usually right inside `public_html`.
 Once that's done, navigate to `backend` and type `npm install` to install all the backend dependencies.
 You may need to install addition dependencies with `npm install <dependency name>`.

-Then edit the `default.json` file.
+Then edit the `default.json` file in the `config` folder.
 You only need to modify these settings to get up and running (adding machines and other settings comes later):

 ```
 In "Host":